-Brews & Boos is set in Jimmy Neil Smith Park (Storytelling Park) with a series of ghost stories featuring world-renowned storytellers Connie Regan-Blake and Michael Reno Harrell.
+Brews & Boos is set in Jimmy Neil Smith Park (Storytelling Park) with a series of ghost stories featuring world-renowned storyteller Lynn Ford and special guests!

-Tennessee Tails Pet Boutique is excited to host The Third Annual Lick-or-Treat Paw Parade, taking place in downtown Jonesborough on Saturday, October 29, 2022, at Noon.
+Tennessee Tails Pet Boutique is excited to host the Fourth Annual Lick-or-Treat Paw Parade in downtown Jonesborough on Saturday, October 28 at 4 p.m.

-This third annual event will kick off at Tennessee Tails Pet Boutique in downtown Jonesborough, where attendees will line up storefront and parade up and down the street showing off their best Halloween costumes in front of local businesses.
-Participants are encouraged to dress in their scariest, funniest, and cutest costumes.
+This fourth annual event will kick off at Tennessee Tails Pet Boutique in downtown Jonesborough, located at 111 East Main Street, where attendees will line up storefront and parade up and down the street showing off their best Halloween costumes in front of local businesses.
+Participants are encouraged to dress in their scariest, funniest and cutest costumes.
 Following the parade, a costume contest will be held awarding the top 3 costumes.
-Prizes for winning costumes will include toys, treats & more from Tennessee Tails Pet Boutique.
+Prizes for winning costumes will include toys, treats and more from Tennessee Tails Pet Boutique.
 All pups will receive a complimentary treat bag after the parade.